RyanBatesMiller/Bowlero/README.md

 # vite
 npm install --save-dev vite
 ```
-You should now have a `node_modules` folder and a `package.json` file in your project directory.

 ## Now we need to start the web server and see the result in the browser.
 In your terminal, run:
 ```bash